MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 <!-- ====================================================================== -->
 ## Actors in the chain of events: HTTP server, WebView2 control, and host app

-*  The **HTTP server**.
-Checks authentication and conditionally returns an error document or the requested webpage/document.
+*  The **HTTP server** checks authentication and conditionally returns an error document or the requested webpage/document.
 *  The **WebView2 control** instance raises the events.
-It sits between the HTTP Server & the host app.
-It communicates with the HTTP Server and with the app, as an intermediary.
+The WebView2 control sits between the HTTP server and the host app.
+The WebView2 control communicates with the HTTP server and with the app, as an intermediary.
-*  The **host app** - sets the user name and password on the the event's arguments (`EventArgs`) response objects (in this case, `BasicAuthenticationRequestedEventArgs`).
+*  You write the **host app**.
+The host app sets the user name and password on the event's arguments (`EventArgs`) response objects (in this case, `BasicAuthenticationRequestedEventArgs`).

 <!-- ====================================================================== -->
-## Detailed sequence of events end-to-end
+## Sequence of navigation events

+The Microsoft Edge WebView2 Navigation Authentication Flow:

 ![The Microsoft Edge WebView2 Navigation Authentication Flow.](../media/navigation-auth-graph.png)
 <!-- see "Image maintenance notes" below -->

 1. The host app tells the WebView2 control to navigate to a URL.

-2. The WebView2 control talks to the HTTP Server requesting to get the document at a specified URL.
+2. The WebView2 control talks to the HTTP server requesting to get the document at a specified URL.

-3. The HTTP Server replies to the WebView2 control saying can't get the url/doc w/o auth'n
+3. The HTTP server replies to the WebView2 control, saying "You can't get that URL/document without authentication."

-4. The WebView2 control tells host app "auth is needed" (which is the `BasicAuthnReq'd` event)
+4. The WebView2 control tells host app "Authentication is needed" (which is the `BasicAuthnRequeested` event).

-5. The host app responds to that event by providing the uname & pw to the WebView2 control.
+5. The host app responds to that event by providing the username and password to the WebView2 control.

-6. The WebView2 control again requests the URL from the HTTP Server, but this time with the authentication (username & password).
+6. The WebView2 control again requests the URL from the HTTP server, but this time with the authentication (username & password).

-7. The HTTP Server might reject the uname & pw, might tell wv2 control "you can't get that url".
+7. The HTTP server might reject the username and password; it might tell the WebView2 control "You're not permitted to get that URL/document".

-8. The WebView2 control renders the error page that's returned by the HTTP Server (demarcated by the `ContentLoading` event and `DOMContentLoaded` event).
+8. The WebView2 control renders the error page that's returned by the HTTP server (demarcated by the `ContentLoading` event and `DOMContentLoaded` event).

-9. The HTTP Server accepts the authentication credentials and returns the requested document | the HTTP Server denies the authentication and returns an error page document.
+9. The HTTP server accepts the authentication credentials and returns the requested document.
+Or, the HTTP server denies the authentication and returns an error page document.

 10. The WebView2 control renders the returned document (marked by the `ContentLoading` event and `DOMContentLoaded` event).

 <!-- ====================================================================== -->
-## Background details about navigation

-An HTTP Server may require HTTP authentication.
-In this case, there is a _first navigation_, which has the navigation events that are listed above.
-The HTTP Server returns a 401 or 407 HTTP response, and so the `NavigationCompleted` event has a corresponding failure.
-The WebView2 then renders a blank page, and raise the `BasicAuthenticationRequested` event, which will potentially prompt the user for credentials.

-If the `BasicAuthenticationRequested` event is cancelled, then there is no subsequent navigation and the WebView2 will remain displaying the blank page.

-If the `BasicAuthenticationRequested` event isn't cancelled, the WebView2 will perform the initial navigation again, but this time using any provided credentials and you will again see all the same navigation events listed above.

-If the credentials are not accepted by the HTTP server, and navigation fails again with 401 or 407~~.
-In that case, the `CoreWebView2` class instance again raises the `BasicAuthenticationRequested` event, and navigation continues as above.

-If the credentials are accepted by the HTTP server, or if the HTTP Server denies authentication with an error page, the navigation may succeed or fail.

-As a part of navigation, thewebview2 will render the corresponding page, and a "success" or "failure" outcome raises a successful or failed `NavigationCompleted` event.

-The navigations ("leg" of events) before and after the `BasicAuthenticationRequested` event are distinct navigations ("leg" of events) and have distinct navigation IDs.

-nav events args has a property: the nav id.  it ties together nav events that corresp to 1 nav'n.  the nav id remains same during __ retry?  during hte next run through the event flow, a different nav ID is used.
-Each time we start at navigation starting,
+## How navigations work

+This is optional background information about how navigations work.

 A _navigation_ corresponds to multiple navigation events.

-by _navigation_, we here mean each retry, starting with the NavigationStarting box, through the NavigationCompleted box.
+By _navigation_, we here mean each retry, starting with the `NavigationStarting` box of the diagram, through the `NavigationCompleted` box.

 When a new navigation begins, a new navigation ID is assigned.
-For the new navgation, the HTTP Server gave the WebView2 control a document.
+For the new navgation, the HTTP server gave the WebView2 control a document.
 This is the "have document" navigation.

 There are two kinds of navigations in the flow:
 *  A "server requested authentication" navigation
 *  A "server gave the WebView2 control a document" navigation

 After the first type of navigation, the server has asked for auth'n and the app needs to try that kind of navigation again (with a new navigation ID).
-The new nav'n will use whatever the host app gets from the events arguments response objects.
+The new navigation will use whatever the host app gets from the events arguments response objects.

+An HTTP server may require HTTP authentication.
+In this case, there is a _first navigation_, which has the navigation events that are listed above.
+The HTTP server returns a 401 or 407 HTTP response, and so the `NavigationCompleted` event has a corresponding failure.
+The WebView2 then renders a blank page, and raise the `BasicAuthenticationRequested` event, which will potentially prompt the user for credentials.

+If the `BasicAuthenticationRequested` event is cancelled, then there is no subsequent navigation and the WebView2 will remain displaying the blank page.

+If the `BasicAuthenticationRequested` event isn't cancelled, the WebView2 will perform the initial navigation again, but this time using any provided credentials and you will again see all the same navigation events as before.

+If the credentials are not accepted by the HTTP server, and navigation fails again with 401 or 407.
+In that case, the `CoreWebView2` class instance again raises the `BasicAuthenticationRequested` event, and navigation continues as above.

+If the credentials are accepted by the HTTP server, or if the HTTP server denies authentication with an error page, the navigation may succeed or fail.

+As a part of navigation, the WebView2 control renders the corresponding page (the requested page or an error page, whichever is returned by the HTTP server), and a "success" or "failure" outcome raises a successful or failed `NavigationCompleted` event.

+The navigations before and after the `BasicAuthenticationRequested` event are distinct navigations and have distinct navigation IDs.

+Navigation events args has a property: the `NavigationId`.
+This ID ties together navigation events that corresp to a single navigation.
+The navigation ID remains the same during each navigation, such as a retry.
+During the next run through the event flow, a different navigation ID is used.

 <!-- ====================================================================== -->
-## Example code: App providing auth'n () username and pw) that's is known ahead of time
+## Example code: App providing authentication (username and password) that's known ahead of time

 The following sample was created by expanding the sample [WebView2APISample repo > ScenarioAuthentication.cpp](https://github.com/MicrosoftEdge/WebView2Samples/blob/d78d86f1646b6c652908f1e4bc2b64950f05ca0a/SampleApps/WebView2APISample/ScenarioAuthentication.cpp), from the WebView2Samples repo.

-That sample contains the following relevant code:
+That sample includes the following relevant code:

 <!-- ------------------------------ -->
 # [C++](#tab/cpp)